 Don’t be afraid to talk about breastfeeding.
 It’s getting more and more acceptable in society to talk about this natural process and that is a BEAUTIFUL thing.

 They offer electric pumps from brands like Medela, Ameda, Ardo, and many others.
-To see all of the products or learn how you can get a breast pump for free through TRICARE, take a look here on the website, call here, or email here!
+To see all of the products or learn how you can get a breast pump at no cost to you through TRICARE, take a look here on the website, call here, or email here!